mikaelxu/japanschoolexperience/src/pages/faq.md

 The Japan School Experience program offers students the opportunity to immerse themselves in 100% authentic Japanese education and culture by attending local schools.

 ### Who can participate?
-We are accepting Primary 5-6 or Secondary 1-3 students for 2025 to participate in our program.
+We are accepting Primary 5-6 or Secondary 1-3 students for 2026 to participate in our program.
 English communication skills are required.

 ### How long does the program last?
-For 2025, the program starts on 2 December 2025 (Tuesday) and ends on 5 December 2025 (Friday).
+For 2026, currently the available dates are the first 3 weeks of June 2026.

 ### At which school will I study?
-We have collaborated with 2 local Japanese schools for 2025's experience program.
+We have collaborated with 2 local Japanese schools for 2025 and 2026's experience program.
 Both schools are located in Minami-oguni Town, Kumamoto (熊本県南小国町).
 - Primary/Elementary School: [Minami-oguni Town Ichihara Elementary School](https://es.higo.ed.jp/ichihara/){target="_blank" rel="noopener noreferrer"} (南小国町市原小学校).
 - Secondary/Middle School: [Minami-oguni Junior Middle School](https://jh.higo.ed.jp/moguni/){target="_blank" rel="noopener noreferrer"} (南小国町立南小国中学校).